User Guide

 Your dashboard always contains a notice of the current pay period at the top of the page:

 The pay period runs Monday-Sunday, Central Time.
-The payment for all cards submitted in that period (with a standard payout) will be on the 2nd Wednesday after the pay period.
-If there is a bank holiday Monday, Tuesday, or Wednesday, the payment date will be moved back a day.
+The payment for all cards submitted in that period (with a standard payout) will be on the 2nd Thursday after the pay period.
+If there is a bank holiday Monday, Tuesday, Wednesday, or Thursday, the payment date will be moved back a day.
 The banner on the site usually accounts for this but sometimes we miss one.
-If you opt for an extended payouts (and on some deals you will have no choice but to do so) then your payment date will be farther away.
-If you had a reservation with a +2 week extended payout then, instead of being paid on the 2nd Wednesday after the pay period closes, you would be paid on the 4th Wednesday (2+2).
+If you opt for an extended payout (and on some deals you will have no choice but to do so) then your payment date will be farther away.
+If you had a reservation with a +2 week extended payout then, instead of being paid on the 2nd Thursday after the pay period closes, you would be paid on the 4th Thursday (2+2).

 Bulk Submissions